samphillips997/asciimirror/README.md

 ### ASCII Mirrors

 Reads a text file and mirrors the text on both sides.
+Main package in ASCII Mirror/task/src

 Ex. input:
 ```